Sxela/ComfyWarp/README.md

 ## Make Frame Dataset
 Input a path to extracted frames

+**start_frame** - frame to begin with
+**end_frame** - frame to end with
+**nth_frame** - n-th frame to extract

+If you provide a path to a video, only a range of n-th frames between start_frame and end_frame will be extracted.
+If you provide a folder or a glob pattern, only a range of n-th frames between start_frame and end_frame will be stored in the dataset.

 ## Load Frame From Dataset
 Loads a frame from the frame folder